php-runtime/runtime/src/bref/README.md

 composer require runtime/bref
 ```

-Define the envrionment variable `APP_RUNTIME` for your application on Lambda.
+Define the environment variable `APP_RUNTIME` for your application on Lambda.

 ```diff
  # serverless.yml